GTPB/ADER19F/pages/tutorial_complex.md

 ---
 layout: page
-title: Using edgeR in R
+title: Exercise 2 - Using edgeR in R
 ---

-# Exercise 2 - Using edgeR in R

 ## Introduction